|

 );

-and a second index vector
+@)@, and column index vector @(@

-the corresponding function
+a corresponding function @(@

-is defined by sparse_evaluate
+is defined by sparse_jac_fun

 .